nualagr/dargan-health-foods/README.md

   or fully filled-in yellow stars.

 - The **review rating count** is displayed beside the current star rating.
-  This text is a jump-link.
+  This text is a **jump-link**.
 When clicked, it opens the 'Customer Reviews' accordion and brings the user to that part of the page where they can read the reviews left so far.

 - Product **tags**, where they exist, are rendered beneath the **product price**.